EleutherAI/lm-evaluation-harness/README.md

 ## Basic Usage

-> **Note**: When reporting results from eval harness, please include the task versions (shown in `results["versions"]`) for reproducibility.
-This allows bug fixes to tasks while also ensuring that previously reported scores are reproducible.
-See the [Task Versioning](#task-versioning) section for more info.

 ### Hugging Face `transformers`

 To evaluate a model hosted on the [HuggingFace Hub](https://huggingface.co/models) (e.g. GPT-J-6B) on `hellaswag` you can use the following command: